FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 All test specifications assume that the Merkle Tree implementation under test uses the SHA-2-256 hashing algorithm as defined in [FIPS PUB 180-4](https://doi.org/10.6028/NIST.FIPS.180-4) to produce its outputs.

+*NOTE: As of version 0.1.0 of this document, there is discrepancy between the empty root defined by the Celestia specification and the empty root produced by the Celestia SMT implementation.
+Test specifications within this document that require the definition of the empty root have been marked with a note and are subject to change.
+There is an outstanding issue in the Celestia repository (https://github.com/celestiaorg/smt/issues/67) to address this discrepancy.*

 ## Root Signature Tests

 1. [Test Empty Root](#test-empty-root)